220705-UTA-NET/CampbellK/project_0/agenda.md

 Solo Presentation: July 20th

-    1. Test all endpoints
+    1. Set a savings goal; send email if go above it

+        b.
+Create endpoint to see savings goal
+            - Current issue: returns 0 (even though it is not 0)
+            - getordinal is what returns 0

+        c.
+Send email when user nears budget limit
+            -- Will need to check after each new expense is added

+    2. Rename ApiMethods subclasses to be more verbose
+        - should include expense somewhere in the name
+        - users should be changed to budgetGoal

 --------------------------------------------------------------------------------

-    Further functionality:
-    1. Set a savings goal; send email if go above it

-    2. Current monthly expenditure & how much we have left to spend

-    3. Add other endpoints
-        - Grab all expenses by a particular category

-    5. Add unit testing for endpoints
+    Add unit testing for endpoints

-    6. Add a spell check (if command is close, make suggestion)
+    Endpoints related to Category
+        a.
+Set budget per category?

+    Clean up and finalize code
+        - Set up better error handling
+        - rename things to be more verbose